9harshit/Fake-News-Detector/README.md

 bi_rnn.py contains code for text classification using Bi directional-LSTM model.

-Ensemble.py containes code for all the model Ensembled to imporve the accuracy of the system.
+Ensemble.py containes code for all the model Ensembled to improve the accuracy of the system.